gbordier/terraform-sample/README.md

 ### pipeline secret management with Az Devops
 using the  template at ../templates/pipeline-secrets.yml pulls the secret from the keyvault that has been created by the environment script.

-SP_ID and SP_PASSWORD are pulled from the keyvault and used to login to azure
+SP_ID and SP_PASSWORD are pulled from the keyvault and used for terraform to login to azure

-## next steps : use github actions instead of Azure DevOps

-## Environments
+# Environments

 ### Creating an environment
 1. create e .env.sh file from the env.sh.template file  and set the following variable
    - TENANT_ID
    - PREFIX (this string will prefix all your resource names)
    - ENV
-1. Run `xx/environment.sh up`.
-For help, run the script with `-h` flag.
+2. Run `./01-bootstrap.sh`

    This will create the needed service principals, an Azure DevOps service connection and the following resource groups and resources: